csia-pme/dreambooth-demo/README.md

 - Click on **Create a new bucket**
 - Enter the name of the bucket you want to create
 - Click on **Create Bucket**
-  As this experiment requires a lot of VRAM we recommend you run it on a GPU enabled machine with more than 24Go of VRAM.
-We used 2x Nvidia A40 GPUs with 48 Go of VRAM but you can probably get away with less if you edit the training script to use less VRAM. (see https://github.com/huggingface/diffusers/tree/main/examples/dreambooth for more details on possible configurations of the training script)

 ### Configure MiniKube